google/go-flow-levee/configuration/README.md

 Configuration is provided to `go-flow-levee` via JSON.

+Objects of interest are identified primarily via regexp.
+An empty regexp will match any string.

 Sources are identified via regexp according to package, type, and field names.
 ```json
 {